The Prevent Defense

 PAY YOURSELF LAST AND LEAST

 It’s great that you want to make money in your business, but the owner is typically last in line to get paid.
 Be conservative with your salary or draw, especially in the beginning.
 A new business requires a lot of capital and you want to be conservative with every expense, including your own paycheck.
+Mistakes happen, but the people you own money to may not be the most understanding if you come up short.

 Hold onto every dollar and question every spend twice.
 Think about creative ways to conserve capital, including bartering for services, equipment and supplies you need.
 Everyone has skills others need.
 As you build your business, use bartering as a tool to create capital more quickly by trading your expertise, contacts and skills for resources that otherwise require capital.